School Acceptance Rate SAT Range Median Salary (10yr) Worth It?

 Hardest Colleges to Get Into (2026)

-These are the most selective colleges and universities in the United States, ranked by acceptance rate.
+These are the most selective colleges and universities in the United States — the schools with the lowest acceptance rates, ranked from hardest up.
 Some reject more than 95 out of every 100 applicants.
 But a low acceptance rate doesn't mean you shouldn't apply — it means you need to apply strategically.

 # School Acceptance Rate SAT Range Median Salary (10yr) Worth It?